sosiristseng/template-quartz/README.md

 [Quartz]: https://github.com/jackyzha0/quartz

-## How to use (without using Quartz locally)
+## Easiest way to use (without using Quartz locally)

-Click the big green `Use this template` button to create a repository, and then, clone the created repository using GitHub Desktop or `git clone` command
+Click the big green `Use this template` button to create a repository.
+Clone the created repository using GitHub Desktop or `git clone` command:

 ```bash
 git clone https://github.com/<username>/<reponame>.git